wzhu816/wzhupersonalwebsite/content/project/python-automatic-reporting/index.md

 ---

 My previous project introduces how to create reproducible Word document and Excel file with Stata.
-This project focuses on processing raw Excel files and creating an Excel reporting file.
+This project focuses on processing raw Excel files and creating an Excel reporting file with python pacakges.
 Python has many writer packages, but I'll use *OpenPyXL* and *XlsxWriter*.
 If you're not familiar with these two packages, plese feel free to check out the introduction [blog](/blog/excel-reporting-writer/) I wrote.

 ## Original Data
 You can find the original datasets in this github [repository](https://github.com/wzhu816/python-for-excel-practice/tree/main/Excel%20File%20Manipulation%20Case).
 In the `/sales_data` folder, you will find Excel files with fake sales trasactions from a telecommunication provider selling plans (Bronze, Silver, Gold) in a few stores throughout the United States.
 For every month, there are two files, one in the `new` subfolder for new contracts and one in the `existing` subfolder for existing customers.
 Note the difference in the formats for the new files and existing files: the new files are delivered as `xlsx` files, while the existing files are with the older `xls` format extension.
 Each of the Excel files has up to 10,000 transaction records.